 Busting the Myth: Sweet Corn’s Surprising Impact on Blood Sugar

-What lifestyle changes can help prevent Type 4 Diabetes?
+Can lifestyle changes prevent Type 4 diabetes?

 How serious is Type 4 Diabetes?